MaxWenzel/tooling/README.md

 - [Graylog](https://www.graylog.org/): a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine
 - [Elastic](https://www.elastic.co)

+### Tracing

+- [OpenZipkin](https://zipkin.io/): a distributed tracing system.
+It helps gather timing data needed to troubleshoot latency problems in service architectures.
+- [Cloud Trace](https://cloud.google.com/):  a distributed tracing system that collects latency data from your applications and displays it in the Google Cloud Console.

 ### Alerting

 - [MailHog](https://github.com/mailhog/MailHog): for testing purposes